lxbrown/uArm-Tag-Detection/README.md

 TagDetection is the java program to be run on a linux machine and AndroidArmGUI is the Android application.

-TagDetection created by Alex Brown
+TagDetection created by Alex Brown - lxbrown@umich.edu

-AndroidArmGUI created by Tonia Elengikal
+AndroidArmGUI created by Tonia Elengikal - eletonia@umich.edu

-Under the supervision and guidance of Justin Storms
+Under the supervision and guidance of Justin Storms - jgstorms@umich.edu

 This program uses open source content which can be downloaded at the following links from their original creators: